 President and Founder, Southern Tier Communications Strategies, LLC

 Grant applications today take many different forms.
 Funders may require specific formatting or submission methods.
 They may prefer you to present information or answer questions in a certain way.

 The depth of information required can range from general to highly specific.
 Individual funders may ask for information in a variety of ways.
-No matter the requirements, there are typically seven parts of a full grant proposal.
+No matter the requirements, there are typically eight parts of a full grant proposal.

 Let’s Break Down the Key Parts of a Grant Proposal

 A strong grant strategy sets your organization up to answer everything grantmakers need to know.
 Here’s a general breakdown.